 But there is a big drawback here: When a baby takes her first full breath of air, it fills her lungs, closing off certain blood vessels while opening others.
-In short, that first cry you hear is a sign that your baby has started breathing through her lungs.
-When a baby is born in water, it will take longer for that circulation of air to occur, and therefore longer for the baby to breathe on her own.
+In short, that first cry you hear is a sign baby has started breathing through her lungs.
+When baby is born in water, it will take longer for that circulation of air to occur, and therefore longer for baby to breathe on her own.
 This increases the risk of complications.

 Plus, more from The Bump:

 Can I give birth at home?